chrismchampion/smart2-speaker-blocker/README.md

 > 3. Such information could potentially be stored by Amazon and used for (unwanted) product recommendations, e.g. family therapy self-help book.

 ### Argument mode
-Privacy mode automatically activated when a certain dB is reached.
+Privacy mode automatically activated when a preset decibel (dB) value is reached.

 ## Additional Points
-* Hardware vs. software mute buttons – s/w mute can be bypassed with malicious software (appears to be active but still sending data in the background)
+* Hardware vs. software mute buttons: software mute can be bypassed with malware (microphone appears to be deactivated but still sending data in the background).
-* Other devices on the market and vulnerabilities – Facebook Portal
+* Other devices on the market, e.g. Google Home, Facebook Portal, are susceptible to vulnerabilities.
-* Privacy Vulnerabilities of Encrypted IoT Traffic
+* Privacy Vulnerabilities of Encrypted IoT Traffic.
-* Amazon stores recordings of past interactions; must be deleted manually – data collection details a profile of your lifestyle (interesting for marketers and cybercriminals who could obtain access with username/password obtained via security breaches (AWS, FB, etc.).
+* Amazon stores recordings of past interactions; must be deleted manually: data collection details a profile of your lifestyle (interesting for marketers and cybercriminals who could obtain access with username/password obtained via security breaches (AWS, FB, etc.).
-* Amazon Terms of Service – Amazon can use all captured data.
+* Amazon Terms of Service: Amazon can use all captured data.
-* Amazon Echo said to have analog h/w mute button that cuts of circuit flow to the mic.
+* Amazon Echo said to have analog hardware mute button that cuts of circuit flow to microphone.
 LED state tied electrically to the mic (same circuit).